S0yabean76/code-institute-challenges/README.md

 Change the background color of the box to the red #e84610 after 1s The transition should take 1 second and the timing function should be set to ease-in-out

+## Challenge 4

+Make a ball jump up and down.
+It should go from top 0px to top 100px.
+One animation cycle should take half of a second and the animation should run infinitely.
+Name your keyframe jump.
+In the hint tab, you'll find a link to boilerplate files to help get you started.